SyncfusionExamples/filemanager-azure-nodejs-file-provider/README.md

         },
 ```

-The FileManager will be rendered as follows.
+The File Manager will be rendered as follows.

 ![File Manager](https://ej2.syncfusion.com/products/images/file-manager/readme.gif)